 • Was the tour bus driver paying attention shortly before the collision occurred?

 • Was the tractor trailer driver paying attention shortly before the collision occurred?

 • How much time did the tour bus driver have to slow down or stop before striking the tractor-trailer?

 • Did any of the tour bus passengers have an opportunity to witness the accident?

 These are only a few questions that may come to mind after reading about this terrible accident.
 Hopefully, there are enough witnesses, and especially tour bus passengers, to answer the questions listed above as well as others that investigators and loved ones may have.
 No matter how or why this accident occurred, the fact remains that a tour bus driver has sadly lost his life and dozens of others have suffered serious injuries due to this incident.

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 The catastrophic nature of trucking accidents can lead to permanent and debilitating injuries, if not the death of a loved one.
 If you or a loved one has suffered injuries after being involved in a trucking accident, it may be time to consider speaking with a Georgia Trucking Accident Attorney at Montlick & Associates.
-Our firm has more than thirty-two years of experience helping clients overcome injuries that are often life-altering.
+Our firm has more than 35 years of experience helping clients overcome injuries that are often life-altering.

 If you would like to discuss you or a loved one's injuries with one of our Georgia Trucking Accident Attorneys, contact Montlick & Associates, Attorneys at Law, today by calling (800) LAW-NEED (529-6333) to schedule your free consultation.
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.